 Below are the official and practical rules guiding carryovers at the National Open University of Nigeria.

-1. You Must Re-register for the Failed Course
+1. You Must Register Again for the Failed Course

 At NOUN, a failed course must be registered again in a subsequent semester.
 This means: